Pem Dorji: Personal life

 Dorji was married to Pushpa Yonzon and the couple have two children Zennyla Bhutia and Marco Bhutia.

-Dorji died at a age of 42.
+Dorji died at the age of 42.
 He was battling with cancer for long.
 An incurable disease took his last breath in a nursing home in Calcutta, on 18 October 2001.

 International career

-He became the first Sikkimese to captain the India national football team in the Pre-Olympic tournament held in Malaysia.
+Dorji became the first Sikkimese to captain the India national team in the Pre-Olympic tournament held in Malaysia.
 Gradually, Dorji represented India in various International matches.
 He played at the Chinese Great Wall Cup in 1984, and won the prestigious medal for the country.

 He later represented India at the South Asian Football Federation Games and further played the famous AFC Asian Cup at Abu Dhabi, United Arab Emirates in 1988.
 Dorji represented India in the Jawaharlal Nehru Gold Cup in 1983, 1984, 1985, 1987, and 1988 alongside Bangladesh President's Gold Cup at Dhaka in 1983, 1984 and 1987.